SEO Site speed or the amount of time it takes to load your site or transfer from one page to the next is vital to SEO PageRank and user satisfaction.

-Have you ever asked yourself, “Why do other websites launch so quickly, while mine just sits there spinning?”
-Theirs seem to pop open on command, like some kind of magical jack-in-the-box, while mine is still spinning.
-Still laughing at me like some deranged Chucky doll.
+Have you ever asked yourself this question about SEO site speed, “Why do other websites launch so quickly, while mine just sits there spinning?”
+Theirs seem to pop open on command, like some kind of magical jack-in-the-box, while mine is still spinning; laughing at me like some deranged Chucky doll.

 SEO Site Speed Factors

 Theoretically, one factor used to determine your website’s rank on Google, Bing, and other search engines are SEO Site Speed.
-Historically, site speed was not a big factor in a ranking website, as before proper algorithm development it was all about keyword stuffing; however, that appears to be changing.
-Yet, the most important aspect of site speed may have nothing to do with rankings at all.
+Historically, site speed was not a significant factor in a ranking website, as before proper algorithm development it was all about keyword stuffing; however, that appears to be changing.
+Yet, an essential aspect of site speed may have nothing to do with rankings at all.

 The fact is that most internet searchers will wait no more than a few seconds for your site to load before they will opt out and click on the next result on the search engine results page (SERP).
-This should be the most important consideration in reducing loading times for your site.
+This impatience by users should be the most critical consideration in reducing loading times for your site.
 Readers do not stay on a slow site very long either, so the bounce rate is often higher.
-And, the most important reason you should speed up your site is that since the user experience (UX) is not good, people do not usually stay long enough to answer a call to action, such as registration or purchase.
+A high bounce rate and Google’s penalties, are valid reasons you should speed up your site.
+The user experience (UX) might not be good enough to keep people on your page long enough to answer a call to action, such as registration or purchase.

 Determining SEO Site Speed